Atlas

 Creating an atlas, adding images

-Press Space with the animation group selected to preview it.
+Press Space with the animation group selected to preview it, and Ctrl/Cmd+T to close the preview.
 Adjust the Properties for the animation as needed (see below).

 Animation group